 Year 5 is quite special as we get to 'spend it in South America'!
 I will be setting South American topics for you to research as well as South American stories and songs.

-My Year 5 Spanish certificate for Spring 1 is going to:
+My Year 5 Spanish certificate for Autumn 1 is going to:

 Remember, Little and often will help you to learn Spanish

 ¡Hola!
 Autumn 1/Otoño 1 16th September/16 de septiembre

 Lesson 1: Giving thanks - Doy Gracias por...

 You made some lovely Spanish books about giving thanks for things in our lives.
 A good way to start our Year 5 Español. ¡Muy bien!